daystephen/klog/nodejs/README.md

 ## NAME

-klog - A simple distributed bug tracking system.
+klog - A simple distributed bug tracking system and time management tool

 ## ABOUT